Lyle Shelton (lobbyist): Family First Party (2022–present)

 Shelton stood in the 2023 New South Wales state election for the Legislative Council.
 His group got 1.2% with 58,361 votes.

 Shelton stood as the lead Senate candidate for Family First in New South Wales at the 2025 Australian federal election.
 He got 1.62% with 80,560 votes.

+Shelton is standing in the 2027 New South Wales state election for the Legislative Council.

 Other activities

 Shelton was employed by Oodgeroo MP Mark Robinson from at least August 2019 and as of October 2020.

 From 2022, Shelton presented a program on ADH TV.

 Award

 In December 2016, Shelton was awarded World Magazines "2016 Daniel of the Year" for his role in the same-sex marriage debate in Australia.

 Views

 Shelton has drawn controversy for repeatedly referring to children brought up by same-sex couples as a Stolen Generation, for his disappointment in Christians who support same-sex marriage, and for his support for parents who wished to use conversion therapy on LGBT minors.

 Shelton has claimed a drag queen show is "pornography".

+Shelton supported Ron DeSantis during the 2024 Republican Party presidential primaries.